 Purdue admits to individual majors.
 In addition to meeting overall Purdue transfer criteria, such as minimum high school course requirements, applicants must also meet major-specific requirements.
 The major-specific criteria for this program are listed below.
 Students who meet or exceed these are the most competitive candidates for admission.
 Before applying, review the closed programs page to confirm your desired major is open to transfer students for your desired entry term.

-Additional Requirements: Completion of at least one semester of college-level calculus equivalent to MA 16100 or MA 16500 with a grade of B or higher.
-All applicants who meet these minimum requirements will be evaluated holistically for admission to this high-demand program.
-Decisions for fall enrollment will be released after mid-June and will be made based on space availability.
+Additional Requirements: Completion of at least one semester of college-level calculus equivalent to MA 16100 or MA 16500 with a grade of B or higher, plus one of the following:

 Contact InformationRecruiting Coordinator